gzuidhof/cad/report.md

 </div>
 </div>

-**TODO UITLEG, RF IS BESTE, miss kun je bedenken waarom?**
+The best performing model is the Random Forest classifier, noted must be that the number of estimates parameter of this method was set to a huge value (200, taking around 14GB of memory to compute).
+With a lower setting (10) it also achieved better performance than the Logistic Regression model.

 ## Future improvements

+#### More data
 The performance can probably be increased a lot if you have more samples.
 50 samples is a quite small amount.
 You see a lot of prediction images containing part of the corpus callosum and other normal brain structures, which might be due to the large variance between brain structures, normal or healthy.
 Having more data might improve classifier performance by recognizing these structures as non-features.

+#### Better features
-We might also increase performance adding features that use the neigborhood of pixels.

-Editing the algorithms we use a bit could help in more ways.
-We only use methods for blobness that draw the blobs circular on the feature map.
+Feature-wise we can make big gains.
+We might increase performance by adding features that use the neigborhood of pixels.
+Editing the existing we use a bit could help in more ways.
+We only use methods for blobness that draw the blobs circular on a feature map.
 Since this throws out some information, we could try a blobness measure that is not circular.

-We used parameter optimization of classifiers on the test set, by lack of a validation set.
-This could cause overfitting on the test set, so a future improvement is to use a validation set and reduce the risk of overfitting of the parameters.
+Also, aside from only having the size of the blob as pixel feature, the distance to the center could also be informative.

 We only used supervised feature extraction based on known characteristics of WMLs or what we could think of ourselves, but we might also want to look into unsupervised feature extraction, since such a method might find informative features we did not.

+#### Parameter optimization
+The (hyper)parameters of our method were hardly optimized, these could be optimized on a validation set.